Pennsylvania Medicaid Long Term Care Eligibility for 2023

-3. Income Limitations – If single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than 300% the Federal Benefit Level ($2,199) to become eligible for Medicaid.
-Income that is not considered countable includes a personal needs allowance ($45.00/month per individual).
+3. Income Limitations – If single, the applicant’s monthly income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than 300% the Federal Benefit Level ($2,742) to become eligible for Medicaid.
+Income that is not considered countable includes a personal needs allowance of $45.00/month per individual.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 Basically, all money and property, and any item that can be valued and turned into cash, is a countable asset unless it is listed as exempt.

-Exempt Assets for an applicant in Pennsylvania include:
+Exempt Assets in 2023 for an applicant in Pennsylvania include:

 i. $2,000 or less in cash/non-exempt assets if single.
-Pennsylvania also adds a $6,000 disregard to the asset limit.
+Pennsylvania adds a $6,000 disregard to the asset limit if a Medicaid recipient’s monthly income is below $2,742.
 If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.

 iii.
 One automobile, no equity amount specified.